 The Durban Water Recycling Plant, which is a wastewater purification plant established in 2001 to treat domestic effluent from the Durban municipality, is the result of a joint venture between the Holding Company and other business partners, including Khulani Holdings, a BEE company.
 The Company is also in the process of identifying other BEE alliance partners to work with in future projects.

-Further to this, the Company's Employment Equity Plan includes the donation of water purification plants to disadvantaged communities living along polluted rivers in the Western Cape.
+Further to this, the Company's social investment strategy includes the donation of water purification plants to disadvantaged communities living along polluted rivers in the Western Cape.
 The Company was responsible for the installation, maintenance and training on the operation of the plants.

-Veolia Water Technologies South Africa regularly identifies and executes social-upliftment and development projects in the communities affected by industrial and municipal projects the company is involved with.
-In addition to these projects, company employees frequently participate in fundraising activities and environmental activities, living the company principles of “Resourcing the World” in their personal capacity as well.
+Veolia Water Technologies South Africa regularly identifies and executes social-upliftment and development projects in the communities affected by industrial and municipal projects the Company is involved with.
+Recent projects the Company contributed to include the training of blind students, supporting of water projects in the drought stricken Western Cape province, supporting the anti-poaching unit in the Kruger National Park and a “Learn To Grow Vegetables” project for a disadvantaged community.
+In addition to these projects, company employees frequently participate in fundraising activities and environmental activities, living the Company principles of “Resourcing the World” in their personal capacity.